 Investors who believe that a stock price will decline are said to be bearish.
 The seller of a call has an obligation to sell the stock to the purchaser at a specified price and believes that the stock price will fall and is therefore bearish.
-The buyer of a put wants the price to drop so that he or she may sell the stock at a higher price to the seller of the put contract and is also considered to be bearish.
+The buyer of a put wants the price to drop so that they may sell the stock at a higher price to the seller of the put contract.
+They are also considered to be bearish on the stock.

-Calls Puts

-Bullish Bearish

-Buyers Have right to buy stock, want stock price to rise Have right to sell stock, want stock price to fall
+Calls Puts Bullish Bearish Buyers Have right to buy stock, Have right to sell stock, want stock price to rise want stock price to fall Bearish Bullish Sellers Have obligation to sell stock, Have obligation to buy stock, want stock price to fall want stock price to rise

-Bearish Bullish

-Sellers Have obligation to sell stock, want stock price to fall Have obligation to buy stock, want stock price to rise